ENNAJIHYassin/Proba-V/README.md

 # PROBA-V Super Resolution - Solved with SRGAN

 This repository contains my submission code to the challenge [Proba-V Super Resolution](https://kelvins.esa.int/proba-v-super-resolution/home/)

-The solution proposed here is a Super Ressolution Generative Adversarial Network, as described in this [paper](https://arxiv.org/pdf/1609.04802.pdf)
+The solution proposed here is a Super Resolution Generative Adversarial Network, as described in this [paper](https://arxiv.org/pdf/1609.04802.pdf)

 The architecture is slightly modified from the original paper (mainly for performance concerns)

 ## Changes from Original Paper:
     * 16 Residual blocks used, but only 1 upsampling block instead of 2.
-    * As per suggestion from [this article](http://distill.pub/2016/deconv-checkerboard/), we are using UpSampling2D as a simple Nearest Neighbour Upsampling instead of SubPixelConvolution.
+    * As per suggestion from http://distill.pub/2016/deconv-checkerboard/, we are using UpSampling2D as a simple Nearest Neighbour Upsampling instead of SubPixelConvolution.
     * The number of discriminator filters were all divided by 2, to shrink amount of trainable parameters.
-    * Loss Function: a specefic loss function was defined and used as per the competition [scroing](https://kelvins.esa.int/proba-v-super-resolution/scoring/) rules.
+    * Loss Function: a specefic loss function was defined and used as per the competition scroing: https://kelvins.esa.int/proba-v-super-resolution/scoring/

 ## Requirements: